-If the local board of health has somehow been spared of current difficult situations, there's always the ongoing need for record keeping.
+If the local board of health has somehow been spared of current difficult situations, there's the ongoing need for record keeping.
 Not many departments have a wiz of a wiz for administrative support that I am blessed with, in the form of Peggy.
 Peggy organizes the world with her excel charts.
-She has charts for beaches, complaints, nuisances, housing, restaurant inspections, disposal works permits and the monitoring of

-Innovative/Alternative (I/A) septic systems, as required by MDEP (Massachusetts Department of Environmental Protection).
+She has charts for complaints, nuisances, housing, restaurant inspections, disposal works permits and the monitoring of Innovative/Alternative (I/A) septic systems, as required by MDEP (Massachusetts Department of Environmental Protection).
 No expensive software needed by Peggy for keeping track of the world, just excel charts.

 The chart currently being expanded by Peggy is the list of septic systems, by address.
 It has been "on the computer" for many years now but the older septic systems are documented on paper or not at all.
 We are interested in updating these records for lots of reasons but two are dovetailed and imminent: eliminating algae and improving wastewater treatment around the Monponsett Ponds.
-Our Alternative Sewerage Committee, now defunct, spent years delving into documents and even conducted site visits and learning from others.
-Conclusion?
-We don't have the room for a disposal area for a treatment plant.
-Yet, we are always improving the status of septic systems.
-This is especially crucial around the Monponsett Ponds which are Tributaries to the Surface Water Supply, Silver Lake.
-My board and I, along with many others, such as the Monponsett Watershed Association, the Monponsett Working Group, the Town Administrator and others, have been working for many years now on responding to Halifax's unnatural stagnation and treatable pollution problems resulting in algal blooms closing our beaches.
+Our recently revived Alternative Sewerage Committee has been delving into documents of the past during Phase I: Discovery.
+Just as they begin Phase II: Active Discovery, with site visits, learning from others and orchestrating a trade show of septic treatment options for the ponds, my board and I have been working on responding to Halifax's terrible pollution problem resulting in algal blooms closing our beaches for the last few years.

-And here's where the two dovetails: One of the potential sources of pollution feeding the algae is failing septic systems.
+And here's where the two dovetail: One of the potential sources of pollution feeding the algae is failing septic systems.
 So, we need to document and track septic systems anyway and knowledge of the oldest, never upgraded systems will guide us in sampling the ponds for nitrates, an indication of a septic system leaching into the ground water.
 That information will help us to determine the areas needing attention and will also help us to determine if old septic systems alone are responsible for the increase in algae.
 Logic tells me they could not be solely responsible.
 If they were, we would have had algae problems many years ago when the ponds were all surrounded by cesspools and we would have seen the pollution decrease and the algae along with it, as systems were repaired and upgraded.
-Even in this time of ongoing housing foreclosures, septic systems are being inspected and repaired, as needed, improving the environment and groundwater.
+Even in this time of recession and housing foreclosures, septic systems are being inspected and repaired, as needed, improving the environment and groundwater.
 Yet, the gross, green algae continues its heyday of blooms each summer.
-Stay tuned for this topic.

-So, the quiet, behind-the-scenes work will result in four exciting areas of increased knowledge: diseases spread by mosquitoes and ticks, protecting the groundwater by repairing and documenting all the septic systems, school programs teaching Life Skills to prevent substance use and a response to algae that will both prevent and treat it.
+So, the quiet, behind-the-scenes work will result in four exciting areas of increased knowledge: diseases spread by mosquitoes, protecting the groundwater by repairing septic systems, planning a collection/treatment plant and a response to algae that will both prevent and treat it.
 Interesting times, these quiet times.

 Cathleen Drinan is the Health Agent for Halifax.
 MA.
+She will soon be announcing a date for our "kick-off" meeting about algae solutions.
 You can contact her at 781 293 6768 or cdrinan@town.halifax.ma.us